semaphoreci/semaphore/docs/docs/using-semaphore/jobs.md

 </Steps>

-The following example creates four jobs, each printing a differnt line in the log:
+The following example creates four jobs, each printing a different line in the log:

 - "Job 1 out of 4"
 - "Job 2 out of 4"